kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md

 \(b\) The FAA may require that any assumption as to the effects of failures and likely combination of failures be verified by test.

 \(c\) The primary failure of certain single elements cannot be sensibly estimated in numerical terms.
-If the failure of such elements is likely to result in hazardous engine effects, then compliance may be shown by reliance on the prescribed integrity requirements of §§33.15, 33.27, and 33.70 as applicable.
+If the failure of such elements is likely to result in hazardous engine effects, then compliance may be shown by reliance on the prescribed integrity requirements of §[[Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md#§33.15   Materials.|§33.15]], 33.27, and 33.70 as applicable.
 These instances must be stated in the safety analysis.

 \(d\) If reliance is placed on a safety system to prevent a failure from progressing to hazardous engine effects, the possibility of a safety system failure in combination with a basic engine failure must be included in the analysis.
 Such a safety system may include safety devices, instrumentation, early warning devices, maintenance checks, and other similar equipment or procedures.
-If items of a safety system are outside the control of the engine manufacturer, the assumptions of the safety analysis with respect to the reliability of these parts must be clearly stated in the analysis and identified in the installation instructions under §33.5 of this part.
+If items of a safety system are outside the control of the engine manufacturer, the assumptions of the safety analysis with respect to the reliability of these parts must be clearly stated in the analysis and identified in the installation instructions under [[Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md#§33.5   Instruction manual for installing and operating the engine.|§33.5]] of this part.

 \(e\) If the safety analysis depends on one or more of the following items, those items must be identified in the analysis and appropriately substantiated.

 \(1\) Maintenance actions being carried out at stated intervals.
 This includes the verification of the serviceability of items that could fail in a latent manner.
-When necessary to prevent hazardous engine effects, these maintenance actions and intervals must be published in the instructions for continued airworthiness required under §33.4 of this part.
+When necessary to prevent hazardous engine effects, these maintenance actions and intervals must be published in the instructions for continued airworthiness required under [[Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md#§33.4   Instructions for Continued Airworthiness.|§33.4]] of this part.
 Additionally, if errors in maintenance of the engine, including the control system, could lead to hazardous engine effects, the appropriate procedures must be included in the relevant engine manuals.

 \(2\) Verification of the satisfactory functioning of safety or other devices at pre-flight or other stated periods.
 The details of this satisfactory functioning must be published in the appropriate manual.

 \(3\) The provisions of specific instrumentation not otherwise required.

-\(4\) Flight crew actions to be specified in the operating instructions established under §33.5.
+\(4\) Flight crew actions to be specified in the operating instructions established under [[Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md#§33.5   Instruction manual for installing and operating the engine.|§33.5]].

 \(f\) If applicable, the safety analysis must also include, but not be limited to, investigation of the following: